-Pride Glasgow recognizes that some festival visitors require additional support to help them in attending the festival and this year we have put a specific focus into improving the accessiblity of the festival.
+Pride Glasgow recognises that some festival visitors require additional support to help them in attending the festival and this year we have put a specific focus into improving the accessibility of the festival.

 Our accessibility action plan is a multi year approach and we aim to build on the facilities we are putting into place this year in future years.

 Introduced in 2016 and continuing this year to make Pride accessible to everyone, we provide deaf or disabled ticket holders that require full time assistance and are in receipt of one of the following with an extra ticket at no additional cost for their PA/Carer

 • Receipt of Personal Independence Payment (PIP) or DLA (Disability Living Allowance)

 • A recognised Assistance Dog ID Card.